PapstIO/Papst.EventStore/src/Papst.EventStore.AzureCosmos/README.md

 ## Configuration

 The CosmosEventStore class uses the [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1) to retrieve its configuration.
-Therefore a ConfigurationSection can be added to the `AddCosmosEventStore` extension method for the IServiceCollection.
+Therefore, a the Configuration must be added to the Dependency Injection by using `services.Configure<CosmosEventStoreOptions>()`.
 The C# representation of the Configuration Sections looks like this:

 ```csharp